- About Us

 Our mission is to enrich and enhance the lives of Nebraska youth, individuals and families.

 We offer a variety of programs and services to meet the diverse needs of children, youth, adults and families.
 We accept referrals from the State of Nebraska Department of Health and Human Services, Nebraska Juvenile Probation, and parents and caregivers.

 KVC Nebraska provides a variety of resources to help educate the community about child welfare, foster parenting, caring for individuals with disabilities, healthy brain development and more.

 About KVC Nebraska

-KVC Nebraska is a division of KVC Health Systems, a private, nonprofit organization providing a diverse continuum of medical and behavioral healthcare, education and social services to children and families.
-KVC Health Systems is accredited by The Joint Commission and endorsed by the Annie E. Casey Foundation as one of only four child welfare “best practice” organizations in the country.
+KVC Nebraska is a division of KVC Health Systems, a private, nonprofit organization providing a diverse continuum of medical and behavioral healthcare, education and social services to children, families and adults.
+(Learn what KVC stands for.)
+Over KVC Health System’s 50 year history, we have made a positive difference in the lives of more than 304,000 children, families and individuals.
+KVC Health Systems is accredited by The Joint Commission, considered the gold standard in healthcare.
+Read more about KVC’s partners and affiliations here.